midtown-ai/glossary/glossary/r.md

   * People and planet

  What are we responsible for?
-  * Promoting ethical development, implementation, and monitoring throughout the AI lifecycle
+  * Promoting ethical development, implementation, and monitoring throughout the AI life cycle
   * Centering well-being, human and civil rights, professional ethics, and people in our technology.

  What processes, tools, and norms can achieve these goals?